-Since the dawn of the web, we have created a variety of projects for a wide range of clients.
+Over the years, we’ve created a variety of projects for a wide range of clients.
 Below are some of the highlights.

 This award-winning online exhibit tells the story of the 19th century discovery of mysterious fossilized footprints in New England.
 The realization that these tracks were created by extinct creatures we now know as dinosaurs made a deep impression on the science and culture of that time.